Sam Nunberg on Mueller, His Media Spree, and His Message for Trump

 Have you heard from Trump today?

 No. He started having Sarah Huckabee Sanders go around.
-[Audio cuts out, but Nunberg believes the White House was promoting talking points accusing him of substance abuse].
+[Audio cuts out, but Nunberg believes the White House was promoting talking points accusing him of substance abuse.]
 And once again, I would say, she should really shut her fat mouth if she wants to talk crap about me.
 I’m not the one who has a presidential candidate who has a 33 percent approval rating, she does.
 She’s terrible.

 When you were asked that question on the air — were you drinking, or are you okay — were you offended?